nimamahmoudi/MM2016-Codes-Slides/README.md

 ## Contact

-In case you need any questions regarding the code, contact me at nima_mahmoudi@live.com
+In case you have any questions regarding the code, contact me at nima_mahmoudi@live.com